 Ideally, a child enters one of our Children’s House classrooms as a three-year-old and remains in that same environment for three consecutive years, growing and learning at his/her own pace.
 Children are free to explore and receive lessons for each material.
 With a mixture of ages in the class, children experience the freedom of learning at their own pace, rather than one that has been pre-determined as appropriate for their chronological age.
 Younger children learn by observing and emulating older children and for the older children, leadership skills develop naturally.

-By the time a child has completed a three-year Montessori Children’s House cycle (encompassing the traditional pre-school and kindergarten ages), that child will most likely be reading, doing addition and subtraction in the abstract, be comfortable working independently as well as acting as a leader and being part of a group, and be focused enough to concentrate on and complete a complex series of tasks happily.
+By the time a child has completed a three-year Montessori Children’s House cycle (encompassing the traditional pre-school and kindergarten ages), the child will most likely be reading, doing addition and subtraction in the abstract, be comfortable working independently as well as acting as a leader and being part of a group, and be focused enough to concentrate on and complete a complex series of tasks happily.
 This is truly an astonishing period of time!

 A deep respect for each child characterizes our 3- to 6-year-old Children’s House (Primary) program.
 These mixed-age classes include 3 year olds, 4 year olds, and 5 year olds at the start of the year.
 Each child progresses at a pace that is individually appropriate in each curriculum area, allowing each student to feel successful and challenged at all times.
 Although a much more time and energy-intensive approach to education, the Children’s House classrooms at Our World Montessori allow every child to achieve his/her highest potential.
 Our program fosters independence, concentration, and coordination; grace and courtesy; and the child’s natural sense of wonder and love of learning.
 Children’s House classrooms include 5 curricular areas: